Boiann/boudoir-studio/README.md

 * [Font Awesome](https://fontawesome.com/ "Link to Font Awesome page") - Icons were obtained from Font Awesome and used for the social media icons in the footer.
 * [Fotor Photo Studio](https://www.fotor.com/ "Link to Fotor page") - Used to crop/resize and colour adjust the images used.
-* [Balsamiq](https://balsamiq.com/ "Link to Balsamiq page") - Used to create wireframes for the project.
+* [Balsamiq](https://balsamiq.com/ "Link to Balsamiq page") - Used to create wireframes and website structure map for the project.
 * [Pixillion Image Converter](https://www.nchsoftware.com/imageconverter/index.html?ns=true&kw=pixillion%20image%20converter&gclid=Cj0KCQiA99ybBhD9ARIsALvZavXKEsfJf5-WRUHKOv8Luf35hSJFHVg7l8SLYQtDfGnAyDrmVsToYwgaAtHqEALw_wcB "Link to Pixillion download page") - Used to convert the images into webp format
 * [Visual Studio Code + Spell Checker add on](https://code.visualstudio.com/ "Link to Visual Studio page") - Used to spell-check the html and css code
 * [Google Keep](https://keep.google.com/ "Link to Google Keep page") - Used to make notes during the project duration